ocfgaldino/inmetpy/README.md

 *This is an **unofficial** (from INMET) python package for the INMET API.*

-- List all stations over Brazil (Manual and Automatic);
+- Get all stations over Brazil (Manual and Automatic);
 - Get historical data for each station;
 - Search the stations near by at given location;